johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 = 1.1 =
 * Improved User Experience when deleting all columns and rows.
+* Compatibility to changes of ACF Pro version 5.2.7.

 = 1.0.7 =
 * Use wp_json_encode() instead of json_encode().
 This may fix issues in rare enviroments.